 Cattedrale di San Siro (San Siro Cathedral)

 It is the oldest church of Sanremo.
-It was built in IX century.
-During the ages, it was destroyed by Saracen pirates, English army and Genoeses.
+It was built in the IX century.
+During the ages, it was destroyed by Saracen pirates, English army and Genoese.
 However, each time the inhabitants of Sanremo rebuilt it.
-The last restoration took place at the beginning of XX century.
+The last restoration took place at the beginning of the XX century.
 The last time, the church was rebuilt in Romanesque style.

-- Sanremo is a home of International Institute of Human Law, the organization that takes care of refugees and international humanitarian law.
+- Sanremo is home of the International Institute of Human Law, the organization that takes care of refugees and international humanitarian law.

 - The Festival of Sanremo was an inspiration for the Eurovision Song Contest, which started in 1956.